naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">PrinterId</span> | String | ID of the printer actor to use.
-Will use a currently active or default one when not provided.
+Will use a default one when not provided.

 </div>

 #### Example
 ```
-; Hide active or (when none) a default printer.
+; Hide a default printer.
 @hidePrinter
 ; Hide printer with ID `Wide`.
 @hidePrinter Wide